Fredrick W. Wagner

 University of Washington Department of Urban Design and Planning

-COMPARATIVE URBAN PLANNING: CANADA & THE UNITED STATES URBDP 499B/600B Instructors: Fritz Wagner and Regent Cabana
+COMPARATIVE URBAN PLANNING: MEXICO & THE UNITED STATES URBDP 499B/600B Instructors: Fritz Wagner and Regent Cabana

 1. DATE OF PROPOSED ACTIVITY June 11-18, 2013 2.
 DESCRIPTION OF THE PROJECT Comparative research in urban studies has been a major development in the last decade but little has been done to provide US students with a comprehensive knowledge of Canadian cities and how they compare with US cities.
 The aim of the course is to introduce US students to theoretical and methodological aspects of comparative urban research by providing on-site case studies of Canadian cities